Free Wales Army: Clywedog

-However, the investigation identified Owen Pennant Hughes of Nebo on 15 March, who was found to have been storing nine pounds of gelignite and six detonators on his farm, and who told investigators during questioning that he was in contact with Cayo-Evans.
+The investigation identified Owen Pennant Hughes of Nebo on 15 March, who was found to have been storing nine pounds of gelignite and six detonators on his farm, and who told investigators during questioning that he was in contact with Cayo-Evans.
 Hughes had attracted the attention of the authorities due to lettered correspondence between himself and other FWA members, one of whom, addressed as “Llan,” was identified by police as Marcus Gale of Llangollen.
-Facing a substantial body of evidence against him, Hughes pleaded guilty to possession of explosives under suspicious circumstances and was sentenced to three years’ probation, but the case lacked sufficient evidence to link him to the Clywedog bombing, resulting in his acquittal on charges of involvement.
-Leads obtained from Hughes’ questioning resulted in the arrests of Marcus Gale and his accomplice, Harry Jones of Wrexham, who appeared before the Denbigh Assizes on 4 May 1966.
+Prior to this, Gale demonstrated an explosive device he had assembled in a Horlicks tube to a gathering of around 20 members of the paramilitary at Hughes' farm in Nebo.
+Despite Cayo-Evans introducing Gale as the "Barnes Wallis of Wales", in reference to the inventor of the bouncing bomb used during the Dambusters Raid, the device only produced a cloud of smoke.
+In Charles and the Welsh Revolt, Lyn Ebenezer later recalled the incident, stating:We all took cover behind one of the stone walls on the mountainside and Cayo and Coslett and Coslett's dog Gelert went across the field with the bomb on a brown ale tray, and stuffed the device into the wall opposite with the fuse sticking out.
+But they didn't have any matches, so Cayo ran across the field and took Dai Bonar's cigar from his mouth and used it to light the fuse and run back.
+And all of us were now sheltering behind the wall and I saw the smoke rise from the bomb in the wall, and then after a few seconds came a noise: 'Pffft.'
+A cloud of smoke rose up but no stone was dislodged!
+Sheep were still quietly grazing and none raised their heads.
+And I remember Cayo's words clearly: 'Fuck it, boys — back to the drawing board!'Facing a substantial body of evidence against him, Hughes pleaded guilty to possession of explosives under suspicious circumstances and was sentenced to three years’ probation, but the case lacked sufficient evidence to link him to the Clywedog bombing, resulting in his acquittal on charges of involvement.
+Leads obtained from Hughes’ questioning resulted in the arrests of Marcus Gale and his accomplice, Harry Jones of Wrexham, who appeared before the Denbighshire Assizes in Denbigh on 4 May 1966.
 Gale was charged with possession of nine detonators and six sticks of gelignite under suspicious circumstances, while Jones was charged with stealing the explosives in Gale’s possession from Hafod Colliery near Rhosllanerchrugog during his employment there; both men pleaded guilty.
-During questioning, Gale suggested that some of the explosives had been provided to him by an individual from South Wales, and that he had received instruction on assembling an explosive device from this person at meetings on Hughes’ farm in Nebo, although he claimed not to know their identity.
+During questioning, Gale suggested that some of the explosives had been provided to him by an individual from south Wales, and that he had received instruction on assembling an explosive device from this person at meetings on Hughes’ farm, although he claimed not to know their identity.
 As with Hughes, police were satisfied that both men had no involvement in the Clywedog attack and they were subsequently sentenced by Judge Widgery to two years of probation, on the condition that they fully renounce all associations with the FWA.